Germany waves goodbye to WestLB as bank broken up

 The European Commission had ordered a change of ownership at WestLB in response to the billions of euros in state aid and guarantees the lender had received to cope with its problems.

-The Commission also demanded restructuring at its fellow landesbanks LBBW LBBW.UL and BayernLB BAYLB.UL for state aid they received in the financial crisis.
+The Commission also demanded restructuring at its fellow landesbanks LBBW and BayernLB for state aid they received in the financial crisis.

-WestLB’s demise is seen as an important step in the long-awaited consolidation of the country’s landesbanks, which provide wholesale banking services to their regional savings banks and compete against publicly-traded lenders like Deutsche Bank (DBKGn.DE) and Commerzbank (CBKG.DE).
+WestLB’s demise is seen as an important step in the long-awaited consolidation of the country’s landesbanks, which provide wholesale banking services to their regional savings banks and compete against publicly-traded lenders like Deutsche Bank and Commerzbank.

-North Rhine-Westphalia’s government and savings banks, along with representatives of the federal government and landesbank Helaba HLHTG.UL, which is taking over part of WestLB’s business, ended months of haggling on Saturday to sign the agreement on WestLB’s breakup.
+North Rhine-Westphalia’s government and savings banks, along with representatives of the federal government and landesbank Helaba, which is taking over part of WestLB’s business, ended months of haggling on Saturday to sign the agreement on WestLB’s breakup.

 As part of the restructuring, WestLB has been split into three parts: